thg205/thg205.github.io/_posts/2024-05-01-icelandic-housing-market.markdown

     Sorry, your browser doesn't support iframes.
 </iframe>

 **It's apparent:** The capital region is both the most expensive via purchase price and the square meter price.
-Also, true for other regions, the graphs do not change, meaning both pruchase price and square meter price are similar per region.
+Also, true for other regions, the graphs do not change that much, meaning both purchase price and square meter price are similar per region.

 ### Zooming in: The Capital Region of Iceland